Get The Right Defense For Your Case

 Let Us Fight For You!

-Second-Degree Murder vs. Voluntary Manslaughter Explained
+Second-Degree Murder vs. Voluntary Manslaughter in Florida: What’s the Difference?

 Latest News

-What Is Second-Degree Murder?
+What Is Second-Degree Murder in Florida?

 Second-degree murder is an intentional homicide that was not premeditated.
-This means an individual acted impulsively or with clouded judgment, which led to one or more targeted deaths.
-Since it was not planned ahead of time, it’s considered a slightly less severe charge than first-degree murder.
-In many cases, second-degree murder occurs while committing a felony crime like burglary or robbery.
+This means the individual acted impulsively or with clouded judgment, leading to one or more targeted deaths.
+Since it wasn’t planned ahead of time, it is considered a slightly less severe charge than first-degree murder.

-However, the law states that this offense displays a shocking disregard for human life since a person accused of this likely meant to seriously injure or kill someone.
-For this reason, the penalty is severe and often includes life in prison and fines of up to $10,000.
-Hiring a criminal defense lawyer may give you a chance to reduce your penalties or get the case dismissed, so talk to Florida attorneys as soon as you’re arrested for second-degree murder.
+For this reason, the penalty is severe, often including life in prison and fines up to $10,000.
+Hiring a criminal defense lawyer can help reduce your penalties or get the case dismissed.
 Contact our firm today at 954-543-1186 for assistance with your case.

-What Is Voluntary Manslaughter?
+What Is Voluntary Manslaughter in Florida?

-This can lead to up to 15 years in prison and a fine of up to $10,000.
-Prison time for this offense may be higher – up to 30 years – if the victim was elderly or a child or if the defendant used a firearm or other weapon.
-In most cases, voluntary manslaughter involves an emotional or irrational reaction from the individual being charged.
+Penalties can include up to 15 years in prison and a fine of up to $10,000.
+Prison time may increase to up to 30 years if the victim was a child or elderly, or if the defendant used a weapon.

 How Are Murder Charges Classified?

-Being charged with murder is a serious offense no matter what.
-However, the degree of the charge can change the penalties you may face when convicted.
-Prosecutors will typically examine every case individually before assigning the murder charge they see fit.
+Being charged with murder is a serious offense, but the degree of the charge will significantly change the penalties you may face when convicted.
+Prosecutors examine every case individually to assign the appropriate murder charge.

 First-Degree Murder